BrooksPoltl/SnapConnect/feature_docs/TECHNICAL_ARCHITECTURE_P1.md

   `pl/pgsql` function that safely increments a user's score.
 - **`function suggest_users(user_id uuid, count integer)`**: Returns a set of random users that the given `user_id` is not already friends with.
+- **`function send_media_to_friends(storage_path text, content_type text, recipient_ids uuid[])`**:
+  Handles the transactional sending of a media message to multiple recipients.
+  It iterates through the recipient IDs, finds or creates a direct chat for each, and inserts the message metadata into the `messages` table.
+This is invoked via RPC from the client.

 ### 5.2.
 Edge Functions